 18 while we do not look [focus] at the things which are seen,

 The team did not focus on their troubles.
 It took determination to look at the right things.
 The word “look” means to take heed (Php 3:14).
 The word carries the idea of concentration and evaluation.
 The idea is fixity of gaze or attention.
 We do not give fleeting attention to the subject of eternity.
-This involved fixing one’s eyes on future glory.
+This involves fixing one’s eyes on future glory.
 If Christians keep their gaze set on eternal realities, they change their perspective of time.

 “What is seen” relates to our experience in time.
 Many issues present themselves to our eyes in time.
 These things tend to hide something of far greater worth found in eternity.